zuluana/Halia/README.md

 Halia is a generic, extensible dependency injection (DI) framework.
 However, we believe it's particularly well suited for implementing the [Plugin Pattern](#plugin-pattern).

 With this pattern, you encapsulate features as "Plugins" which are then injected into the app.
-This keeps your code de-coupled, organized, and open for to extension.
+This keeps your code de-coupled, organized, and open for extension.

 For information regarding how Halia compares to existing Package Managers, Module Systems, and DI Solutions, please see [More Info](#more-info).
 ## Table of Contents